 to the distill_article

-options.The header should look like this:
+options.The header must look like this:

 Also, remove the following part, because this prevents the R code chunks for being displayed in the article, and we want precisely the opposite: